Silk Road Tour in Central Asia

 We will then visit Registan Square, the most famous landmark in all of Uzbekistan.
 This square was the focal point of medieval Samarkand and is framed by three beautiful madrassas (religious schools), Ulugbek, Sherdor, and Tillya Kori.
 Our next stop is Gur-e-Amir, the gilded mausoleum where Timur is buried.
 We will hear stories from his life and how he began the construction of Samarkand.

-Hotel Kosh Havuz 4* or similar.
+Hotel Zarafshan Parkside 4* or similar.

 Samarkand, Uzbekistan

-Hotel Kosh Havuz 4* or similar.
+Hotel Zarafshan Parkside 4* or similar.

 Isakanderkul Tajikistan

 After breakfast, it is time to say goodbye to the marvelous cities of Uzbekistan and transfer to the border crossing with Tajikistan.
 We will pass through both border checkpoints on foot, complete all necessary formalities, and meet our Tajik guide and driver on the other side.
 A few minutes after the border, just off the main road, we will stop at the UNESCO World Heritage Site of Sarazm, the ruins of which date from the 4th to 2nd millennia BC.
 We will then continue on a long but very scenic driving day through the Zarafshan Mountains to Dushanbe, the capital of Tajikistan.
 On the way, we will visit Iskander Kul, an idyllic mountain lake 30 km off the main road.
-The lake, named after Alexander the Great (“Iskander” is the Persian form of Alexander), is triangular in shape and considered one of the most exquisitely beautiful lakes in all of the former Soviet Union.
+The lake, named after Alexander the Great (“Iskander” is the Persian form of Alexander), is triangular in shape and considered one of the most exquisitely beautiful lakes in all the former Soviet Union.
 It’s nestled in the Fann Mountains at an altitude of 2,200m.
 We will have lunch on the shore of the lake.
-Those who like, can then take a short hike to a nearby waterfall.
+Those who like can then take a short hike to a nearby waterfall.
 Be prepared for colder weather in the mountains.
 In the afternoon, we will depart from Iskander Kul and finish driving to Dushanbe.
-After an ascent to the Anzob Tunnel, our route is along the Vazob River down to the Varzob Gorge, a popular weekend getaway for locals from Dushanbe.
+After an ascent to the Anzob Tunnel, our route is along the Varzob River down to the Varzob Gorge, a popular weekend getaway for locals from Dushanbe.
 We will reach Dushanbe in the evening, check in at the hotel, and have dinner.

-Hotel Serena 5* or similar.
+Hotel Hyatt Regency 5* or similar.

 Dushanbe sightseeing Rudaki park